-If the Insured person is still living on the maturity date, We will pay the owner the contract fund minus any outstanding loans.
+If the Insured person is still living on the maturity date, We will pay You the contract fund minus any outstanding loans.
 The contract will then end.
 The maturity date is the contract anniversary after the Insured person's 100th birthday.
-See "Maturity Date" on page 59.
+See "Maturity Date" on page 63.
 In certain circumstances, You may extend the maturity date (doing so may have tax consequences).
-See "TAX EFFECTS" on page 52.
+See "TAX EFFECTS" on page 55.

-Changes In Variable Universal Life
+Changes In Variable Universal Life 3

-Variable Universal Life gives You the flexibility to choose from a variety of strategies that enable You to increase or decrease Your insurance protection.
+Variable Universal Life 3 gives You the flexibility to choose from a variety of strategies that enable You to increase or decrease Your insurance protection.
 Changing Your insurance protection may have tax consequences.
 You should consult a tax adviser before changing Your insurance protection.